Welcome to our official guide to Aintree Racecourse.

 - December – The Becher Chase Meeting – featuring the Grand Sefton and Becher Chase.

-- April – The Grand National Meeting – the main meeting features the Aintree Hurdle, Melling Chase, The Bowl and The Grand National.
+- April – The Grand National Meeting – the main meeting features the Aintree Hurdle, Melling Chase, The Bowl and The Grand National, made famous by the amazing Red Rum.

 Aintree Racecourse Weather

-It’s important to keep up the weather when arranging your trip to the races, so you are up to date with ground conditions and also so you can choose the right outfit.
-Check out the current weather today:
+It’s important to keep up with the weather when arranging your trip to the races, so you are up to date with ground conditions and also so you can choose the right outfit.

 Aintree Racecourse Events